XingxinHE/Hex/pages/smooth curve.md

 #TODO I feel like this curve is special and maybe defined?
 I am not sure.

+> [!info] Remark
+> The map $\alpha$ is said to be parameterized by arc length if and only if its tangent vector always has length one.

 # 🌱Related Elements
 The closest pattern to current one, what are their differences?